mirusu400/mirusu400/README.md

 # I'm mirusu400.

-Interested in `Windows Reversing` and `Crawling`.
+On a daytime, I'm a second year undergraduate student major in computer engineering.
+I usually learn Data structure, verilog, assembly, C++, etc.

+On a nightime, I'm a hacker.
+I usually learn security related stuffs, solving CTFs, bugbounty, etc.

-Also interested in `data analyzing` and `editing(Modding)`.
+Mainly interested in `Windows Reversing`, `Webhacking` and `Editing(Modding)`.

-If you want to contact me, or need my help(about Localization/Reversing/Crawling or anything!) please mail me in my profile.
+I also keep learning about web programming.

-Usually using `Python3`, `Javascript`, `Autohotkey` for programming and `Python3` for problem solving, but I also learning C, C++, PHP.
+Usually using `Python3`, `Javascript` for programming and `Python3` for problem solving, but I also learning C, C++, ASM, .

 [Here are my blog](https://blog.naver.com/mirusu400), written my works(in Korean).

+If you want to contact me, or need my help(about Localization/Reversing/Modding/Web or anything!) please mail me in my profile.

 [Also my userpage](http://mirunamu.kro.kr/).